Sutan Harhara: Debut against Uruguay (1974)

-Sutan was called up for the Indonesian national team to face Uruguay on April 19, 1974 in a friendly match in Istora Senayan Stadium (now Istora Gelora Bung Karno), Jakarta.
+Sutan was called up in the Indonesia national team to face Uruguay on April 19, 1974 in a friendly match in Istora Senayan Stadium (now Istora Gelora Bung Karno), Jakarta.
 Uruguay was preparing for the 1974 FIFA World Cup, which began in June 1974.
 As the match was a friendly, Uruguay did not involve many core players, and as a result they were defeated 2-1.
 In order to avoid embarrassment, Uruguay requested a rematch, to take place two days later, on April 21.
 This time, Uruguay emerged as the winner, with a score of 3-2.
 Sutan featured in both games.
 He was noted for his success in facing Fernando Morena and Juan Silva.

 Indonesia vs Manchester United (1975)

 As part of newly appointed Timnas coach Wiel Coerver's hope of qualifying for the 1978 FIFA World Cup, Indonesia arranged to play a friendly tournament against Ajax and Manchester United as a warm-up for the 1976 Olympics qualifying match against North Korea.

 Manchester United only brought 14 people to Jakarta for the game, including 12 players, a coach and a manager.
 They also failed to bring many of their star players, in contradiction to what had been promised to the PSSI.
 Manchester United seemed not to be taking the game seriously, and manager Tommy Docherty even entered the match as a player in the 2nd half, receiving a yellow card within five minutes.
 The game, watched by 70,000 spectators, ended in a 0-0 draw, with Indonesian goalkeeper Ronny Pasla rarely threatened by the United attack.
 Sutan featured in the game.

 Manchester United was defeated 3-2 by Ajax two days later.
 Ajax was then confirmed as champion of the tournament with a 4-1 victory against Indonesia.